huddy67/Morrill-Hudson-Portfolio/project1.md

 ### Software and Hardware Flowcharts

 We first learned about the functions of each component of the PC, so we then needed to learn how each part worked together.
-This activity was individual, and we were assigned a piece of cardboard, componenent strips, and arrows. the cardboard was used to place the componene t strips down on.
-Our objective was to show how each componenet work together using these cards, as well as the arrows to show the connections.
-We needed to put the cards in order of how each are used when typing the sentence "The quick brown fox jumped over the lazy dog."
+This activity was individual, and we were assigned a piece of cardboard, componenent strips, and arrows.
+The cardboard was used to place the component strips down on.
+Our objective was to show how each component works together using these cards, as well as the arrows to show the connections.
+We needed to put the cards in order of how each are used when typing the sentence "The quick brown fox jumped over the lazy dog".

 ### Hardware Flowchart